 Kerosene is a low-sulphur, clean burning oil which is used in the majority of modern oil-fired boiler units.
 It is used to fuel Aga stoves (and similar models).
 It is also known as paraffin.
 Interestingly, kerosene is the fuel used to power jet aeroplanes too!

 Kerosene produces a high level of heat in an economical manner because it burns cleanly.
-Kerosene is the only fuel oil suitable for use with an indoor oil-fired boiler and condensing oil-fired boiler.See Kerosene Fact Sheet (pdf)
+Kerosene is the only fuel oil suitable for use with an indoor oil-fired boiler and condensing oil-fired boiler.See Kerosene Safety Data Sheet (pdf)

 Marked gas oil, also referred as “gas oil” or “green diesel”, is a cost efficient, clean and safe home heating alternative.
 It should only be used for heating systems with an outdoor burner.
 It is illegal to use Gas Oil to fuel an off road vehicle.
 Gas Oil is also used to fuel ships.

 Gas oil and diesel are virtually the same.
 The fact that they are so similar is the very reason why a dye is added to gas oil in order to distinguish it from diesel (sometimes you will see diesel pumps with the label ‘Marked Gas Oil’).See Gasoil Safety Data Sheet (pdf)

 Agri oil product: